JULIELab/JULIELab.github.io/Projects/former.md

 ![](/assets/img/projects_CALBC-width-225-height-60.jpg)

-The JULIE Lab was one of the academic collaborators in the CALBC project.
+The JULIE Lab was one of the academic collaborators in the **CALBC** project.
 CALBC (Collaborative Annotation of a Large Biomedical Corpus) was a European support action funded in the EC\'s 7th Framework Programme.
 Its focus was the automatic generation of a very large, community-wide shared text corpus annotated fully automatically with biomedical entities.
-We proposed to create a broadly scoped and diversely annotated corpus (150,000 immunology-related abstracts from Medilne annotated with approximately a dozen semantic types) by automatically integrating the annotations from different named entity recognition systems.
+We proposed to create a broadly scoped and diversely annotated corpus (150,000 immunology-related abstracts from MEDLINE annotated with approximately a dozen semantic types) by automatically integrating the annotations from different named entity recognition systems.

 A specific CALBC challenge run which consisted of building a large, diversely annotated corpus.
 Participation was open to any team that was willing to submit annotations obtained with their own named entity recognition system(s).
 The annotations of all participating systems was automatically harmonized with additional metadata to develop a silver standard corpus (no golden data will be supplied.
 The integrated corpus therefore has a broader scope than any single system available before.